- Constipation usually means that your bowel movements are too hard.

 - Try whole wheat pancakes or waffles.
 If making your own, try adding unprocessed bran or All-Bran® to the batter.

 - Add some fruit.
-For example, toss some berries on your cereal, or have a slice of melon.
+For example, toss some berries on your cereal, make a fruit and yogurt smoothie, or have a slice of melon.

 - Switch to whole grain toast or English muffins.